berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Berke_Ucar_log.md

 Naming conventions fixed.
 Comments added/fixed.

+### ~ 19/05/2020 ~
+We recorded our project video demo and I edited it and uploaded it to Youtube.

 ### ~ 20/05/2020 ~
-The design of achivements screen have made done.
+I designed the achievements screen.

 ### ~ 22/05/2020 ~
-A button that directs the user from main activity to eating places added.
+A button that directs the user from main activity to eating places added

 ****